-Emmure is an American deathcore band formed in 2003.
+Emmure is an American band formed in 2003.
 Originally based in New Fairfield, Connecticut, but now residing in Queens, New York, the group has a total of seven releases.
+Musically playing mainly metalcore with nu-metal influences.
 Lyrical topics that Emmure touches upon usually focus on breakups, murder, social indifference, sexual deviance, philosophy, and religion.
 Many of the band's songs contain references to video games and comic books, particularly from Street Fighter and Marvel Comics, of which vocalist Frankie Palmeri is an avid fan.
 The band's name "Emmure" is a reference to immurement, a form of execution.

 Emmure was started when Frankie Palmeri (from Queens, New York) met Joe and Ben Lionetti (from New Fairfield, Connecticut) and Dan Steindler (from Mahopac, New York) through an internet message board.
 Palmeri then traveled to Connecticut to begin rehearsals together.
 Bassist Mark Davis and guitarist Jesse Ketive, residents of New Fairfield and Queens, respectively, then joined when the three began another recruiting search for members.
 Ketive was formerly in the band Warfix, in which he played guitar alongside Bryan Goldsman of Southside Panic.